Preference-CFR$\:$ Beyond Nash Equilibrium for Better Game Strategies: Introduction

-In game theory, numerous studies have explored types of equilibria beyond NE.
-For instance, in 2005, the Nobel Prize in Economics was awarded to Aumann and Schelling for their contributions to enhancing our understanding of game equilibria and improving the concept of NE.
-Aumann noted that correlated equilibrium can yield fairer and more profitable outcomes compared to NE~\cite{aumann1974subjectivity}.
-Schelling examined the likelihood of different NE arising in scenarios with multiple equilibria~\cite{schelling1980strategy}.
-Additionally, Fudenberg et al. argued that stable states reached during the learning (or evolutionary) process can also be considered equilibria~\cite{1998The}.
-Recently, Ganzfried introduced a new concept known as safe equilibrium, which incorporates the irrationality of opponents and allows for more flexible responses to various adversaries~\cite{ganzfried2023safe}.
-Nonetheless, while these studies present innovative ideas and perspectives on game problems, they often lack a detailed discussion on how to effectively solve for these new equilibria.
+While equilibrium-solving algorithms have advanced, game theory research has also diversified into non-NE equilibrium concepts.
+The 2005 Nobel Prize in Economics recognized Aumann and Schelling for refining equilibrium theory: Aumann demonstrated that correlated equilibria yield fairer and more efficient outcomes than NE~\cite{aumann1974subjectivity}, while Schelling analyzed equilibrium selection in multi-equilibrium scenarios~\cite{schelling1980strategy}.
+Fudenberg et al. contended that stable states reached during the learning (or evolutionary) process can also be regarded as equilibrium~\cite{fudenberg1998theory}.
+Recently, Ganzfried introduced a novel concept called safe equilibrium, which takes into account the irrationality of opponents and enables more flexible responses to various adversaries~\cite{ganzfried2023safe}.
+Despite these innovations, a critical void remains: existing studies rarely address the computational methods for solving these novel equilibria.
+This methodological gap motivates our synthesis of algorithmic and conceptual research streams.

-This paper will combine the research of these two aspects to discuss how to converge to different equilibria in theory of learning in games.
+This paper integrates algorithmic rigor in equilibrium solving with conceptual advances in non-NE research to bridge theory and computation.
+We aim to define novel stylized equilibrium strategies and demonstrate how learning theory enables their precise computation, uniting theoretical innovation with algorithmic practice.